Wednesday, 10 February 2016

 He abruptly stopped the chiaroscuro of my erratic thoughts:

-− "Would you like another coffee? –he surprised me− It would take me very little to make it ready.
-But I don't know if we have any milk"
+− "Would you like another coffee? –he surprised me− It would take me very little to prepare it.
+But I don't know whether we have any milk"

 I interrupted him to say that I usually had it without milk.
-When I asked him if he had time, he told me that he would devote me more, because that day his pantry was full.
+When I asked him whether he had time, he told me that he would devote me some more, because that day his pantry was full.

 His pantry was full –I thought when I was alone−.
 I realized that he would not lack food that day.
-Upon returning he would tell me that Lucy should eat better now, so her breasts were fertile, but that he could remain at my side all morning.
-That he had liked me and that he wanted to be with me.
+Upon returning he would tell me that Lucy should eat better now, so her breasts were fertile, but added he could remain by my side all morning.
+Because he had liked me and wanted to be with me.
 That was the day that I ate better, Protch, but I can't remember very well what food.
 Perhaps, a vampire for the first time, I had enough with Luke’s blood.
 Then there came a fleeting early impression, without any intention yet of making it come true.
 The indignity of begging to eat, fatigue and humiliation, the streets... and for me the anxiety of knowing that they fed me with it, but not living it.

 When Luke returned with a new coffee, in my treacherous face he saw such embarrassment that he could not help asking me what I was thinking.
 I told him crestfallen.
 He tried, once again, to calm me down.